-2. Research Proposal - Presentation (15% - Due July 15, 2021)
+2. Research Proposal - Presentation (15%)

 You will present your complete mixed methods study proposal in class.
-This presentation should be 20 minutes long and should include all major points in your proposal.
-It is expected that your presentation will be accompanied by PowerPoint slides that you will share with the class using the "share screen" feature on Zoom.
-Your presentation will be followed by a question and answer period.
+This presentation should be 10-15 minutes long (to be confirmed based on class size) and should include all major points in your proposal.
+It is expected that your presentation will be accompanied by PowerPoint slides that you will present to the class.
+Each student will pre-circulate slides to a designated classmate at least 48 hours in advance (July 4th by 8:30 am).
+The classmate will offer a 5-minute peer review of your presentation to launch feedback from the group during a question-and-answer period.